Covene/MerakiNewClientAlert-Covene/README.md

 - At Times, you will get a random 503 error from Meraki when the dashoard does not respond in time, or if they are having issues.
 The script provided has no mechanism to re-start itself, or notify you that is has stopped running.
 - There is no option to specify what networks you want to include or exclude.
 All networks in a meraki org will be included in the API currently.

+## Custom Logging
+This script now also includes custom logging to track data historically.
+You must have the custom_logger.py to proceed without errors.
+You can add the file path to the file name if you want to store this in a specific location.This logging script will rotate automatically, and only store 3 backup files.

 ### Reference Guides
 - [Azure Communication Email client library for Python](https://learn.microsoft.com/en-us/python/api/overview/azure/communication-email-readme?view=azure-python/)